Search for Databases by Keyword

 Supplies citations to more than a quarter of million reviews of adult and juvenile fiction and non-fiction English-language books published in magazines, newspapers, scholarly journals, and books.
 Includes an excerpt of each review.

-"CLCD is an extensive collection of full text reviews of children's literature (books, multimedia and audio books).
-There are entries for national, state, and international award entries dating back to 1922.
-Also included are author and illustrator links.
-Search by keyword, author, title and subject; filter by reading level, age, grade and interest level; and then view, sort and distribute the results.
-Search for children's literature based on reader's age, grade, language, author, interest level, reading level, genre, and many other data points.
-Includes an extensive collection of reviews and entries for award entries dating back to 1922."
+Search for children's literature based on reader's age, grade, language, author, subject, interest level, reading level, genre, and many other data points.
+Includes an extensive collection of reviews and entries for award entries dating back to 1922.
+Users can register for MyCLDC and build, save, revisit and share - saved searches, lists and bibliographies.
 Users can register for MyCLDC and build, save, revisit and share - saved searches, lists and bibliographies.
 Graduates retain access through the first year!

 Literary Criticism Online (LCO) contains full text critical literary commentary from several well-known resources: Contemporary Literary Criticism, Twentieth Century Literary Criticism, Nineteenth Century Literature Criticism, Shakespearean Literature Criticism and Short Story Criticism.
 LCO also links to Gale Literary Index, an index to additional literary compendiums.